sftcd/openssl/esnistuff/resumption.md

 This is a separate file for now, when done and conclusions reached, I'll summarise it in the design doc.

-Server stays running in all tests so far.
-Check server restart affects later.

 The bottom line seems to be that there's a need to bind the HIDDEN to the session, and maybe also the COVER.
 That isn't quite the current behaviour, and it seems wrong that the server doesn't detect changes to HIDDEN, and